-As of March 31, 2006, we had ¥792.3 billion in long-term debt, including current maturities, primarily in corporate bonds and loans from financial institutions, compared to ¥948.5 billion as of the end of the prior fiscal year.
-We did not implement any long-term financing in either of the years ended March 31, 2004, 2005, or 2006, during which we repaid ¥245.4 billion, ¥146.7 billion and ¥150.3 billion of long-term debt, respectively.
+As of March 31, 2007, we had 602.9 billion yen in long-term debt, including current maturities, primarily in corporate bonds and loans from financial institutions, compared to 792.3 billion yen as of the end of the prior fiscal year.
+We did not implement any long-term financing in either of the years ended March 31, 2005, 2006, or 2007, during which we repaid 146.7 billion yen, 150.3 billion yen and 193.7 billion yen of long-term debt, respectively.

-Of our long-term debt outstanding as of March 31, 2006, ¥178.5 billion, including current portion, was unsecured indebtedness to banks, insurance companies and other financial institutions at fixed interest rates of 0.8% - 4.9% and with maturities currently from the year ending March 31, 2007 through 2013.
-As of March 31, 2006, we also had ¥613.7 billion in unsecured bonds due from the year ending March 31, 2007 to 2012 with coupon rates of 0.3%-3.5%.
+Of our long-term debt outstanding as of March 31, 2007, 114.0 billion yen, including current portion, was unsecured indebtedness to banks, insurance companies and other financial institutions at fixed interest rates of 0.8% - 1.5% and with maturities currently from the year ending March 31, 2008 through 2013.
+As of March 31, 2007, we also had 488.9 billion yen in unsecured bonds due from the year ending March 31, 2008 to 2012 with coupon rates of 0.7%-3.5%.
 We have sought to level out our repayment requirements.
 For information about our debt servicing schedule, see also Item 11, "Quantitative and Qualitative Disclosures about Market Risk".

-As of March 31, 2006, publicly offered corporate bonds of DoCoMo were rated by rating agencies as shown in the table below.
-Credit ratings reflect rating agencies' current opinions about our financial capability of meeting payment obligations of our debts in accordance with their terms.
-Rating Agencies are able to upgrade, downgrade, reserve or withdraw their credit ratings on us anytime at their discretions.
+As of May 31, 2007, we and our long-term debt obligations were rated by rating agencies as shown in the table below.
+Such ratings were issued by the rating agencies upon our requests.
+On May 21, 2007, Standard & Poor's upgraded our long-term issue and issuer credit ratings from AA- to AA.
+Credit ratings reflect rating agencies' current opinions about our financial capability of meeting payment obligations of our debt in accordance with their terms.
+Rating agencies are able to upgrade, downgrade, reserve or withdraw their credit ratings on us anytime at their discretions.
 The rating is not a market rating or recommendation to buy, hold or sell our shares or any financial obligations of us.